nguyendanhda98/tts-bot/README.md

 | $speed \<slow\|normal\> |            | Change the TTS spoken speed (must be either **normal** for normal speed or **slow** for slow speed). |
 | $help                   | $h         | Display a help message with all the available commands.                                              |

-> Up until now, these settings are saved in memory, which means if the bot crashes/restarts, all of these settings will go back to default (`Language: English, Speed: normal`).
+> Up until now, these settings are saved in memory, which means if the bot crashes/restarts, all of these settings will go back to default (`Language: Vietnamese, Speed: normal`).

 ## Language Support